New energy labels since 1 March 2021

 - Energy efficiency rating (A–G)

-- Energy consumption of the Eco programme for 100 cycles
+- Weighted energy consumption of the Eco programme for 100 cycles

 - Additional product information.
 Number of table settings, water consumption of Eco programme per cycle, duration of Eco programme, airborne acoustic noise emissions and airborne acoustic noise emission class